Like what you see and want to join our community? Click here!

 Our Lady of Guadalupe School is accredited by the Western Association of Catholic Schools, approved by the Washington State Office of Superintendent of Public Instruction, and is a member of the National Catholic Education Association.

 Our Lady of Guadalupe School is guided by Archdiocesan curriculum guidelines and Washington State Common Core Standards for establishing curriculum goals school-wide.
-The core curriculum includes religion, service outreach, math, social studies, science, language arts, music, physical education and art.
+Our core curriculum includes religion, service outreach, math, social studies, science, language arts, music, physical education and art.
 In addition, we have a full-time counselor on staff.